Scientific Areas of Interest

 Click Lilly International for PDF version.

-- Pulls risk forward and increases marketability of the development program by implementing development work that drives the largest change in technical probability of success and greatest value in the shortest time
+- Pulls risk forward by implementing development work that drives the largest change in technical probability of success and greatest value in the shortest time.

 At Elanco, we provide those who raise and care for animals with solutions that empower them to advance a vision of food and companionship enriching life.